isomerpages/csc-knowledge/_digital-issue-11/Rethinking Hybrid Work Design: Insights from Ethnography.md

 <p><b>Eileen:</b> How can ethnography tell us more about organisational culture than other available research methods?</p>

-<p><span style="color:blue;font-weight:bold;">Thijs:</span>  Rather than taking surveys or studying people from concepts the researcher is familiar with (which are inherently ‘biased’ because they are created from the culture one is familiar with rather than based on local ground knowledge), ethnography is based on observing how people actually live and work. &nbsp;This helps to understand and describe things from the inside out, rather than from the outside in as most research methods would approach their subjects</p>
+<p><span style="color:blue;font-weight:bold;">Thijs:</span>Rather than taking surveys or studying people from concepts the researcher is familiar with (which are inherently ‘biased’ because they are created from the culture one is familiar with rather than based on local ground knowledge), ethnography is based on observing how people actually live and work. &nbsp;This helps to understand and describe things from the inside out, rather than from the outside in as most research methods would approach their subjects</p>

+<p>Applied to the workplace, this means understanding how people organise their work and their tasks themselves and why they organise it in such a way.
+Ethnography, unlike many other research methodologies, is particularly concerned with the actual practices of people.
+If you want to know what administrative work entails, for instance, you must talk to the administrative workers.
+This often means venturing out into what may feel counter-intuitive.</p>

+<p>For example, if you want to study innovation in a specific organisation, the most conventional way might be to read an organisation’s mission statement, their guidelines and espoused values, and talk to the Chief Innovation Officer or some other high-ranked managers.
+But ethnographers would not stop there.
+They would try to see how innovation can also be seen as a more bottom-up process.
+They might hang out at the photocopiers and watercoolers where most informal interaction happens.</p>

+<p>Or they would focus on the interactions between people in ‘corridor-talk’ or when they meet outside the office for a coffee or other beverage.
+Ethnography is about looking at cultural phenomena not just from one perspective but taking different environments into account.</p>

+<p>Too often, we look at work in a much too abstract way.
+Of course, managers have to do this because that is what managing is about: they handle many pieces of a complex puzzle in order to manage a bigger picture.
+But this also requires them to often have to gloss over important details.
+But if we take the approach of considering workers as the experts in how they actually do work, we can better recognise small but significant details.</p>

 <div class="containerbox">